What Bench Plane’s do I need.

 May 2, 2012 1 Comment

+After the smoother you should pick up a jack plane.
 For a jack you should grab a #5 then sharpen it with a camber.
-If you can get 2 #5, then that is a good idea as well
+If you can get 2 #5s, then that is a good idea as well.
+Sharpen each with a different camber.
+One more aggressive, one a less aggressive.

 For a jointer choose a #7or #8.